bluejayA/substation/docs/reference/faq.md

 ### What is Substation?

 Substation is an terminal user interface (TUI) for OpenStack cloud management.
-It provides a powerful, keyboard-driven interface that allows operators to manage OpenStack resources efficiently from the terminal, with features like batch operations, real-time monitoring, and intelligent caching that reduces API calls by 60-80%.
+It provides a powerful, keyboard-driven interface that allows operators to manage OpenStack resources efficiently from the terminal, with features like batch operations, real-time monitoring, and intelligent caching designed to reduce API calls by up to 60-80%.

 ### Why use Substation instead of Skyline/Horizon or the OpenStack CLI Directly?

 Substation offers several advantages:

 - **Terminal-native**: Designed specifically for terminal workflows, not adapted from web
-- **Performance**: 60-80% reduction in API calls through intelligent caching
+- **Performance**: Designed for up to 60-80% reduction in API calls through intelligent caching
 - **Batch operations**: Process hundreds of resources simultaneously
 - **Real-time updates**: Live status updates without manual refresh
 - **Keyboard-driven**: Maximum efficiency for power users